7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Should you do a day trip to the Douro Valley instead?

-You may be thinking, why not just do a day trip to the Douro Valley from Porto?
+You may be thinking, "why not do a day trip to the Douro Valley from Porto instead?".
 Day trips are extremely popular and many travelers choose to go this route.

 I 100% think it's worth the effort of booking a rental car (or driver) to have at least one night in the valley.